jdeath/ESPHomeAlpineBoiler/README.md

 Solder the Components:

-You need to solder the Wemos to the RS485 Adapter and the RS485 Adapter to the CAT 5/6 Cable.
+You need to solder the Wemos to the RS485 Adapter and the RS485 Adapter to the CAT 5/6 Cable and resister.

 First for the Wemos to RS485:
 | Wemos | RS485 | Comment |